ScriptRaccoon/spaceship-parallax/README.md

 This is a demonstration how to use multiple HTML canvases and animated sprites with JavaScript (see also [this repository](https://github.com/ScriptRaccoon/Sprite-Animation)).

+The branches `tutorial-part-1` etc. represent the progress for the 4-part tutorial on my YouTube channel.
+The branch `migration-to-typescript` is not merged and has an (almost-finished) migration of the codebase from JS to TS.

 The images are generated from these works:

 -   https://opengameart.org/content/spaceship-fighter-ipod1